Kelvingrove Park: Bandstand

 The bandstand within the park was built in 1924 and designed by James Miller.
 It was a popular location for outdoor music until it became neglected and vandalised around 1995.
 It played host to thousands of events from military bands to old-time Music Hall acts, Glasgow's first-ever Steel Band Festival to the Radio Clyde Rock Concerts.
 It was also used for charity fundraising concerts such as the 'Woodlands Fun Days for Children' with Yorkhill Hospital's Radio Lollipop between 1993 and 98.
 Scottish bands and musicians such as Belle & Sebastian, Teenage Fanclub, Franz Ferdinand, Eddi Reader, Carol Laula and Horse have all expressed support for the restoration of Kelvingrove Park's Bandstand.
 MSP Pauline McNeill also presented a motion to the Scottish Parliament about the bandstand restoration.

 In April 2012, the Scottish Parliament provided a £245,000 building repair grant for the restoration of the bandstand.
 On 7 May 2014, after several months and £2 million of restoration work, it was announced that the Bandstand would host a summer music festival over two weekends in August 2014.
 Acts announced for the Magners Summer Nights Festival were Steve Earle, The Waterboys, Alison Moyet, Capercaillie, Teenage Fanclub and Squeeze.

 Flora

-On 20 April 1918 suffrage organisations planted a sessile oak in the park, now known as the Suffragette Oak, to commemorate women being granted the right to vote earlier that year.
+On 20 April 1918 suffrage organisations planted a sessile oak in the park, now known as the Suffrage Oak, to commemorate women being granted the right to vote earlier that year.
 In 2015 the tree was named Scottish Tree of the Year by the Woodland Trust after being nominated by Glasgow Women's Library.
 It was then a nominee for the 2016 European Tree of the Year.
 The tree was subsequently damaged in 2017, and so Glasgow City Council had to reduce its height.